 You cannot visit South Africa without tasting some wines, so go down to Belthazar Restaurant and Wine Bar for dinner.
 They have loads of different wines available by the glass.
 If wine isn’t your thing then head to Ferryman’s Tavern where you can find plenty of beers to choose from and live entertainment.

-Be aware of your surroundings, the areas above are quite safe due to the amount of tourists around but you can never be too careful.
+– Be aware of your surroundings, the areas above are quite safe due to the number of tourists around, but you can never be too careful.
 Crimes are usually opportunistic, so do not leave handbags open or cell phones in your back pocket.
 Avoid wearing expensive jewelry so you don’t draw attention to yourself.

 Pin for later!

-If you have any other prepositions for this One Day in Cape Town Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day in Cape Town Itinerary feel free to share it in the comments below!